Injury Attorneys | Restoring LivesTM

 As expected, the total number of cases of fungal meningitis has been on the rise.
 Currently, there are 205 reported cases in 14 states with 15 deaths.
 Tennessee continues to be the hardest hit state, with 53 cases of meningitis and six deaths.

-Indiana health officials say four people have now died from fungal meningitis that’s linked to recalled steroid injections from the New England Compounding Center of Framingham, Mass.
+Indiana health officials say four people have now died from fungal meningitis that is linked to recalled steroid injections from the NECC.
 In addition to the four deaths reported in Indiana, there are now 51 Indiana patients infected with the rare disease.

-In addition, Indiana has banned the NECC from doing business in the state.
-The Indiana Board of Pharmacy voted unanimously to suspend the license of the New England Compounding Pharmacy.
+Indiana has banned the NECC from doing business in the state.
+The Indiana Board of Pharmacy voted unanimously to suspend the license of the NECC.
 Currently, the CDC is reporting 428 cases of fungal meningitis with 28 deaths.

 The Indiana State Department of Health has reported a fifth Indiana victim has died from the fungal meningitis outbreak.
-The outbreak is due to a tainted epidural steroid injection from the New England Compounding Center.
-Currently, 469 cases of fungal meningitis have been reported with 33 confirmed deaths.
+Currently, 469 cases of fungal meningitis have been reported, with 33 confirmed deaths.

 Indiana state officials have confirmed a sixth death from fungal meningitis due to the recalled epidural steroid injections from the NECC.
 The latest reported death was an out-of-state resident who received the injection at one of the Indiana clinics that received the tainted steroids.
 Indiana has reported 56 cases with, six deaths.
 Countrywide, 478 confirmed fungal meningitis cases have been reported, with 34 deaths.